cdent/brys/README.md

-brys:
+*brys*:

-: Cornish for intention, mind, opinion, thought, psyche : Welsh for speed, haste, urgency
+* Cornish for intention, mind, opinion, thought, psyche
+* Welsh for speed, haste, urgency

 This is a place to work out the creation of a wiki in golang that meets two critical requirements: